hadep275/Flip-Text-Animation/README.md

 # Text Animation Demo

 Welcome to the Text Animation Demo!
 This simple web page showcases a text animation that dynamically flips through different words, creating a visually appealing effect.
-You can check out the live demo [here](#) (insert your demo link).
+You can check out the live demo [here](https://hadep275.github.io/Flip-Text-Animation/).

 ## Table of Contents
 - [Introduction](#introduction)